-- Formal starting point and end point for policy discussions.
+- There is a formal start point and end point for all policy discussions.

 - Policy proposals may be received at any time.

 - Proposals must be submitted using the online form available at https://politicas.lacnic.net/politicas/ .
-Once it has been reviewed, an identification code will be assigned, and the proposal will be sent to the discussion list.
-The maximum time allowed for reviewing and publishing the proposal on the Public List must not exceed two weeks.
+Once it has been reviewed, the proposal is assigned an identification code and it is sent to the discussion list.
+The maximum time allowed for reviewing and publishing the proposal on the public list is two weeks.
 This review will only address the text itself, not the merit of the proposal.

-- Working Groups may only be summoned through this list.
+- Working Groups can only be formed through this list.

-- The call for the nomination of candidates to serve as PDP Chairs must be summoned through this list alternately every two years.
+- The call for the nomination of candidates to serve as PDP Chairs must be made through this list every two years.

-- Only topics and items discussed on the Public Policy List at least 1 week prior to the Public Policy Forum will be discussed at the Forum.
+- Only topics and items discussed on the public policy list at least 1 week prior to the Public Policy Forum shall be discussed at the Forum.

 3.2.
 PDP Chairs